thuyvi/beat_the_edutech/README.md

 It's a pain-in-the-ass process.

 Last week, I have come to moan with a Graduate School counsellor that I was so depressed and lost, and that I should leave everything to go back to Vietnam.
 She has helped me a lot.
-And now, I am writing to encourage myself.
-It is like a cycle of depression.
+Now, I am writing to encourage myself.<br> It is like a cycle of depression.

 I know that I should keep moving on, believing the journey to define myself.